-Compared to any other field of human endeavour, email plays perhaps the greatest role in business.
-90% of all contemporary companies rely on email as their chief method of communication, with virtually all formal business correspondence nowadays written, sent, and read through that same service.
-It is therefore no surprise that many disgruntled executives are, according to a 2013 study by McKinsey and Co., “online junkies” who spend 38% of their time on email and voicemail.
+It’s dizzying for anyone to see a number that’s stating you have more than 5 unread emails in their Gmail inbox.
+Email notifications flood everyone’s inbox, from newsletters, urgent emails, to ads we get once in a while.
+Although the Gmail experience is one people are familiar with, not everyone takes the time to organize it.
+We just let these emails stack up until eventually, we lose track of important emails and files.
+This is why email management in Gmail is so important.
+Email plays perhaps the greatest role in business.
+90% of all contemporary companies rely on email as their chief method of communication.
+Virtually all formal business correspondence nowadays written, sent, and read using Gmail.
+It’s then no surprise that many executives are, according to a 2013 study by McKinsey and Co., “online junkies” who spend 38% of their time on email and voicemail.
 That percentage may very well have grown to 80 or 90% as the “New Normal” economy has established itself over the past two years.

-There are three things you need to take into account when weighing up the necessity of a virtual assistant in this case: current workload, personal capacity, and privacy.
+A frequently asked question is what should I delegate to my assistant?
+Well, here are three things you need to take into account when weighing up the necessity of a virtual assistant.
+In this case: current workload, personal capacity, and privacy should be considered.
 We’ve already discussed the first earlier above, but it bears repeating to avoid any regrets down the line.
+Getting a virtual assistant to help in Gmail delegation saves up time.
 When you say that half your time is spent talking rather than doing, it doesn’t really say anything about how many people you’re talking to or how important your correspondence with them is.
-Maybe that half-day you’re stressing about is spent on emailing the same five people over and over again, either because you find quick composition difficult or the discussions just happen to be overly drawn out.
-In any case, be it a you problem or a they problem, you should size things up first to see if timely changes can be made without resorting to hiring from without.
+Especially for companies that require a lot of communication for clients, much time is spent on the back and forth.
+If you’re not proficient in emails, it would take a long time to respond to important messages.
+Pesky clients may make discussions overly drawn out and even become a cause of miscommunication.
+In any case, be it a you problem or a they problem, you should size things up first to see if timely changes can be made.
 Whether this involves cutting your losses with certain people or improving your workflow is up to you.

 When it comes to what service you’ll actually be using for emailing, there’s really no contesting Gmail.
 It’s probably what you’re already using anyway.
-And if by some miracle you’ve never ever sent an email in your life, or are returning from a protracted stretch of email abstinence, there’s also no reason to go with anything but Gmail.
-For one, it won’t bring you any complications with regard to compatibility with other emails or anything of the sort, as almost everybody uses it—1.5 billion people monthly, in fact.
-Secondly, it’s plainly far easier to give your virtual assistant access to your account from Gmail than anywhere else.
-Hereunder are the few steps you need to follow to start delegating your emailing to your virtual assistant:
+Many companies usually either go for Gmail or Outlook, and sometimes even Yahoo.
+But the reason why using a Gmail account is more common is because it won’t bring you any complications with regard to compatibility with other emails or anything of the sort.
+Almost everybody uses it—1.5 billion people monthly, in fact.
+And although Gmail and Outlook are the two main email providers at the moment, it’s plainly far easier to give your virtual assistant access to your account from Gmail than anywhere else.
+Gmail’s convenient environment also gives you access to Google workspace that links your work to each other.
+Not to mention, it’s free so you don’t have to pay extra for this convenience.
+Here are the few steps you need to follow to start delegating your emailing to your virtual assistant:

 - Go to Settings > Accounts